 The deadly crash inspired outcry from many Memphians who claim they see reckless police driving all the time – especially speeding.

 Negligent or careless activity behind the wheel is unacceptable no matter what.
 Police officers are not protected by sovereign immunity.
 If they cause your car accident, they’re just as liable as anyone else.
 And if you were injured in that accident, you still need to call a car accident lawyer in Memphis to make sure you get compensation.

+When it comes to working with an auto accident lawyer Memphis, TN places its trust in, Darrell Castle & Associates strives to be the best.
 Injured in a car accident?
 Contact us today to discuss your case for free.

 (Photo by Adrian van Leen)